 - your life will definitely tell you and

-before you know it, you will be wishing you had listened to all those intuitive, internal, gut feelings.
+before you know it, you will be wishing you had ed to all those intuitive, internal, gut feelings.

 Here are three questions to ask yourself to see if you need to consider slowing down, fast: